 - Better government through interagency collaborations that take advantage of public-private partnerships

-At a two-day summit in Washington, D.C., earlier this year, Argonne led discussions on cardiovascular diseases, the leading cause of death for men and women in the U.S., and suicide prevention.
+At a two-day joint VA-DOE summit in Washington, D.C., earlier this year, joint agency multi-laboratory teams shaped discussions focused on cardiovascular diseases, the leading cause of death for men and women in the U.S., prostate cancer, and suicide prevention.
 Suicide is currently the 10th leading cause of death in the U.S. and claims 20 to 22 veterans per day.

-Armed with never-before-available data from more than half a million veterans, Argonne researchers plan to build predictive tools that identify improved sets of risk factors for specific types of cardiovascular disease.
-To combat suicide, researchers will develop patient-specific mathematical models specifically designed to help identify veterans at risk.
+Armed with never-before-available data from more than half a million veterans, made available through the VA-DOE partnership, Argonne researchers will collaborate with VA clinicians and scientists to build predictive tools that identify improved sets of risk factors for specific types of cardiovascular disease.
+To combat suicide, researchers will develop patient-specific mathematical models designed to help identify veterans at risk.
 The third focus of these pilot projects, all to be done while ensuring security and privacy of veterans, is on prostate cancer and helping to discern lethal and non-lethal forms of the disease.

 Argonne computer scientist Ravi Madduri emphasized that this project has multiple levels of complexity, but it’s the perfect marriage of the VA’s enormous repository of health and genomic data and DOE’s world-class high-performance computing capabilities and ability to manage big data.